IntroCSCI/colorvisionproject-ajalkaabi/README.md

 ### Classes

 I created the Color class to store information of the color and implement methods to do conversion from string to Color, conversion from Color to string, and defining of equal operator to see if two colors are equal.
+Classes helps make the code shorter and replace many functions with less time and effort.